cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 ### Inheritance

-Python's native inheritance mechanism is not ideal to describe a rule as one would like to prepare a base `class` such as:
+python's native inheritance mechanism is not ideal to describe a rule as one would like to prepare a base `class` such as:

 - provide environment variables
 - provide some default actions for some files with given pattern